 The Plant Palette shown in Table 5.1 establishes a base palette for the Specific Plan area and includes a variety of groundcovers, shrubs, ornamental grasses, and evergreen and deciduous trees.
-The selection complements the design theme of the Specific Plan area and features water-efficient, drought-tolerant species native to the region.
-Similar plant materials may be substituted for the species listed in Table 5.1 if the alternative plants are climate appropriate and enhance the thematic setting.
+The selection complements the design theme of the Specific Plan area and features water-efficient, drought-tolerant species native or adapted to the region.
+Similar plant materials may be substituted for the species listed in Table 5.1 if the alternative plants are appropriate to the climate and enhance the thematic setting.